HomeNewsInternational Graffiti Artist Transforms Bradford College Building with Striking Mural

 International Graffiti Artist Transforms Bradford College Building with Striking Mural

-The Bradford College ATC building had a striking makeover this week when internationally acclaimed artist Shamsia Hassani paid the campus a special visit.
+The Bradford College ATC building had a striking makeover this week when internationally acclaimed Graffiti Artist Shamsia Hassani paid the campus a special visit.

 The ‘Progression to Learning and Work’ building was chosen as the canvas for an incredible new mural by Shamsia, the first female graffiti artist of Afghanistan.